 Q: Why is my logo pixilated and look low quality?

 A: Your logo is a bitmap.
 What you put it on (your photo) and how much you scale it influences how it looks.
-If your logo is 50×50 and you put it on a 3000×2000 photo it’s either going to be very small or look very pixelated.
+If your logo is 50×50 and you put it on a 3000×2000 photo then the watermark is either going to be very small or look very pixelated.
 That’s why we use vector graphics.

-SOLUTION: Make sure your bitmap logo is a resolution appropriate for the size of photo you will be using before importing.
+SOLUTION: Before import make sure your bitmap logo is a resolution appropriate for the size of photo you will be applying the watermark to.

 Q: Is there a version of iWatermark+ for the Mac or Windows?

 A: Yes, they are available here and called iWatermark Pro.
 They are very powerful, good for batch processing, allow multiple watermarks simultaneously, uses parallel processing (FAST) and have more effects and flexibility.
 Great for photographers.
 Here is a 20% discount coupon for all products to use in our store. iW35366